Sandrine Holt: Acting career

 Holt's acting debut, credited as Sandrine Ho, was in a 1989 episode of Friday the 13th: The Series entitled "Face of Evil".
-Her feature film debut was in Black Robe in 1991.
-Subsequent film and television appearances include roles in Rapa-Nui, Once a Thief, Pocahontas: The Legend and Resident Evil: Apocalypse.
+Her feature film debut was in Black Robe (1991).
+Subsequent film and television appearances include roles in Rapa-Nui, Once a Thief, Pocahontas: The Legend, The Outer Limits and Resident Evil: Apocalypse.

-In 2004, she appeared in Resident Evil: Apocalypse in a minor role as a anchorwoman named Terri Morales.
+In 2004, she appeared in Resident Evil: Apocalypse in a minor role as an anchorwoman named Terri Morales.
 Then again in 2006, she appeared in a recurring role on the television series 24 as Evelyn Martin, the aide to First Lady Martha Logan.
 In 2007 she appeared in the recurring role of Catherine Rothberg in Showtime's series The L Word.

 In 2012, she appeared in Underworld: Awakening as Lida, an Antigen employee who took care of the protagonist's daughter, a prisoner named Subject Two.

 In 2013 she appeared in the first season of House of Cards as Gillian Cole, the leader of a grass-roots organization called World Well that provides clean water to developing countries.

 In 2015, she appeared in the film Terminator Genisys, and the TV series Fear the Walking Dead.